We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 What is a soft credit check?

-A soft credit check is a type of background check a lender uses to evaluate your creditworthiness when you apply for credit.
+A soft credit check is a type of background check a lender uses to help evaluate your creditworthiness when you apply for credit.

-A soft credit search is typically used to determine how much interest you will pay and the terms of any loan you will receive.
+Soft credit checks don't guarantee approval as most lenders use them to pre-screen applicants prior to a full credit application.
+A soft credit search is typically used to help determine how much interest you will pay and the terms of any loan you may be offered.

 What is a hard credit check?